magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 When the offering side gets an `OfferReject` message, the subchannel SHOULD be immediately closed.
 The offering side MAY show the "reason" string to the user.

-When the offering side gets an `OfferAccept` message it begins streaming the file over the already-opened subchannel.
+When the offering side gets an `OfferAccept` message it begins streaming the file data over the already-opened subchannel.
 When completed, the subchannel is closed (by the peer that made the Offer).

 That is, the offering side always initiates the open and close of the corresponding subchannel.